7angel4/3-person-betting-game/README.md

 `BettingGameSimulation.ipynb`: An additional notebook featuring the `simGame` function, which simulates the game for a specified number of times, and outputs a summary of the game statistics.<br>
 This file could be used to generate numerical approximations to $P(\text{Loser} = \text{Player 1})$, and as a sanity check for the exact solutions generated in `LoserAnalysis.ipynb`.

+`578Equations.txt`: Sample text file illustrating what is created by the `exportEqns` method in the `LoserAnalysis` class.<br>

+`Player1LoseProbs_1to5.csv`: Sample CSV file illustrating what is created by the `exportStateProbs` function.

 <h2>Running the program</h2>